A Lesson to Learn: Alfi Inc. (ALF)

-Alfi Inc. (NASDAQ:ALF) went down by -5.53% from its latest closing price compared to the recent 1-year high of $22.50.
-The company’s stock price has collected -9.74% of loss in the last five trading sessions.
-Press Release reported on 07/26/21 that Alfi Study Predicts Programmatic Advertising Spending to Increase
+Alfi Inc. (NASDAQ:ALF) went up by 40.64% from its latest closing price compared to the recent 1-year high of $22.50.
+The company’s stock price has collected 18.87% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that Alfis Digital Advertising Tablet Rollout in Rideshare Vehicles Increases to 14 Major U.S. Markets, Expects Over 150,000 Tablets Deployed by end of 2022

 Is It Worth Investing in Alfi Inc. (NASDAQ :ALF) Right Now?